 6. Develop a partnership with your fleet maintenance provider

 When you run into issues, work with your fleet maintenance provider.
 For example, if a vehicle is in for repair and there’s a setback, be sure and to notify your fleet maintenance provider.
-They’ll be able to step in and assit in expediting the repair.
-Minimize downtime, improve customer satisfaction and optimize productivity with a successful fleet maintenance program.
+They’ll be able to step in and assist in expediting the repair.
+Minimize downtime, improve customer satisfaction and optimize productivity with a successful fleet maintenance

 Want more fleet maintenance tips?
 Download our maintenance guide or contact us on Twitter, @ElementFleet.